-The DeVos Graduate School of Management MBA cohorts will either start their program during the fall or spring semester of the applied academic year; MS students may have the option to start their program during the fall, spring or summer semester of the applied academic year.
+The DeVos Graduate School MBA programs start fall or spring semesters of the applied academic year; MS programs start fall, spring or summer semester of the applied academic year.
 The University reserves the right to cancel any graduate program start, for any reason; an alternative start date, delivery method or program may be offered in its place.